 Real-World Training at Utah Law

-In externships, students earn academic credit while gaining practical skills and training under licensed attorneys in the field.
+In field placements, students earn academic credit while gaining practical skills and training under licensed attorneys in the field.
 S.J.
-Quinney has a wide variety of externship placements in over a hundred different settings across more than a dozen different areas of law, and new placements are developed every semester.
+Quinney has a wide variety of placements in over a hundred different settings across more than a dozen different areas of law, and new placements are developed every semester.